Macmee/import-export/README.md

 You might in some cases have a non-export/non-import expression which is picked up as an export or import - if so, that's an unknown bug, and you should consider reporting it if the code in question isn't pathological.

-### Cyclic Dependencies

-Any engine-embedded module support will defer some elements of evaluation of module A while module B is loaded - for example if you have `class Foo extends Bar` in one file, and `class Bar {} class Baz extends Foo` in another, and really the only way to handle that is to have `Foo` and `Baz` as incomplete classes which will become complete after all dependent evaluations are complete.

-Any cyclic dependency which would have to be evaluted immediately (including all top-level code) won't work because of the complexity of expressing this, particularly where top-level object definitions will be present in both cases.

-Later evaluations are worked around by dropping an empty `var` in then updating it once loaded.
-As a result, evaluation of a module might not be complete immediately from the perspective of the caller if there's a dependency cycle which includes the caller.